MicrosoftDocs/dynamics365smb-docs/financials/projects-how-create-jobs.md

 2. Choose the **New** action, and then fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. To specify the job with information on other jobs, choose the **Copy Job** action, fill in the fields as necessary, and then choose the **OK** button.

+> [!NOTE]
-**Note**: If you are using time sheets with your job, you must also designate a person responsible.
+>   If you are using time sheets with your job, you must also designate a person responsible.
 This person can approve time sheets for the employee tasks associated with the job.
 For more information, see [How to: Set Up Timesheets](projects-how-setup-time-sheets.md).

 ## To create tasks for a job
 A key part of creating a job is to specify the various tasks involved in the job.
 You do this by adding new lines on the **Tasks** FastTab in the **Job Card** window, one task per line.
 Every job must have at least one task.